Hotel_APIs_featured

 Global distribution systems (GDSs)

 This is the oldest middlemen type.
 It originated from the airline industry and slowly tried to capture adjacent travel segments.
-Global distribution systems gather data from multiple sources, create their APIs, and distribute them across travel agents and OTAs.
+Global distribution systems gather data from multiple sources, create their APIs, and distribute sources across travel agents, OTAs, and travel management companies (TMCs).
 If you are familiar with airline APIs, you may know how big GDSs are in that market.
 However, in hospitality, they won’t be the first option to look at.

 What’s cool about GDSs?
 They boast a large inventory of hotels and other travel services across the world.
 This means that on paper you can have a one-stop-shop experience with GDSs.
-Have a look at these stats from the three largest GDSs:
+But there’s a catch.

 Why GDSs are bad.
 Global distribution systems are inherently the monopolists of the air market.
 But this monopolist approach contaminates other segments they work with.
 Their customer service may not be answering your emails.
 And if it does, your requests can drown in the bureaucratic swamp.
 You’ll also likely experience problems with technology, supply, room availability, and content.
 Content, perhaps, is the main problem as you’re not likely to find much besides low-res hotel logos.
 And you won’t find vacation rentals here.
 Not the best option overall.

 Who uses GDSs.
-In hospitality, they may be interesting for travel agencies that support multiple types of services (air, hotel, rentals, etc.) Another use case is corporate travel, as TMCs (travel management companies) are traditionally stuck with GDSs.
+In hospitality, they may be interesting for travel agencies that support multiple types of services (air, hotel, rentals, etc.) Another use case is corporate travel, as TMCs are traditionally stuck with GDSs.

 Now, let’s have a detailed look at the actual providers from the GDS side.

-Amadeus is one of the oldest GDSs, that suggests two main types of connectivity: Self-Service APIs and Enterprise APIs.
+Amadeus is one of the oldest GDSs with 2.3 million lodging options in its inventory.
+Amadeus suggests two main types of connectivity: Self-Service APIs and Enterprise APIs.

 Self-service APIs.
 These are standard REST/JSON APIs catering to a large variety of developers to test and use in production.
 They don’t require any special negotiation.
 You just register online and start using them.
 You can: